gdbooks/3DCollisions/Chapter5/dynamic_objects.md

 If a node has children, it will not have contents.
 If a node has contents, it will not have children.
 This makes determining what is and isn't a leaf node fairly simple.
 Leaf nodes have no children, therefore ```Children``` will be null.

-The constructor by default creates each node as a leaf node.

 ```cs
 using System.Collections.Generic;